 But you might not know that some less-trustworthy vendors build roadblocks specifically designed to lock customers into their service.
 They make it hard for you to switch vendors so they can raise prices or change policies without worrying too much about losing customers—a practice called “vendor lock-in.”

 Vendor lock-in happens with cloud computing just like it happens with other service providers.
 Some cloud service providers intentionally make it difficult to transition off their platforms.
 And the stakes are even higher if the vendor has access to your customers’ data.

 What’s Your Exit Strategy?

-But once it’s time to renew your contract, the vendor in question might have raised their prices or changed their policies.
+But once it’s time to renew your contract, the vendor in question might raise their prices or change their policies.
 If that happens, you need to make sure you can make a change without affecting your data or your client relationships.

 Beware of Proprietary Technology

 Some cloud-based software companies use proprietary technology to lock businesses into using their products.
 It might be possible to transfer to a different system, but the process can interrupt customer services and can be costly.